Construction of simple quotients of Bernstein-Zelevinsky derivatives and highest derivative multisegments I: reduction to combinatorics: Introduction

 \end{enumerate} \end{theorem}

 Combining Theorem \ref{thm derivative resultant multi} with \cite{Ch22+b}, $\mathfrak r(\mathfrak n, \pi)$ provides a combinatorial invariant for describing the socle and cosocle of the Bernstein-Zelevinsky derivative of an irreducible representation.
+Applications of Theorem \ref{thm derivative resultant multi} will appear in the sequel \cite{Ch22+d}.

-We comment on the proof of Theorems \ref{thm complement mutli} and \ref{thm derivative resultant multi}.
-The multisegment associated to the derivative $D_{\mathfrak n}(\pi)$ can be in general computed via explicit algorithms, but our proof does not directly use that.
-Our proof is more combinatorially soft in the sense that we use some commutation relations between derivatives studied in Section \ref{sec commutation of der}, and we also provide more conceptual explanations on some construction of derivatives in Section \ref{ss construct derivatives}.
+We finally comment on the proof of Theorems \ref{thm complement mutli} and \ref{thm derivative resultant multi}.
+The multisegment associated to the derivative $D_{\mathfrak n}(\pi)$ can be in general computed via explicit algorithms (see e.g. \cite{LM16}), but our proof does not directly use that.
+Our proof is more combinatorially soft in the sense that we use some commutation relations between derivatives studied in Section \ref{sec commutation of der}.
 Our proof also uses certain inductions via taking the $\rho$-derivatives.